m-arti/Crossword-Puzzles/README.md

 ### Minor
 - Make code neater / rename functions.

 - Timing analysis: plot a graph of number of row & columns against time taken to solve puzzle.

+- Result analysis:

+ * Using ```RandomChoice[CharacterRange["A", "Z"]]``` to generate grid (often) yields more words in the horizontal direction, followed by the vertical direction, and fewer words in the main diagonal & antidiagonal directions.

+ * What effect does adding more vowels to the grid have on the results?

-- Analyse the problem of 'squizzed' view when grid order is high (≥ 10 rows & columns).
+- Analyse the problem of 'squeezed' view when grid order is high (≥ 10 rows & columns).

 - How to visualise palindromes and repeated words.